aave/risk-v3/asset-risk/adding-an-asset.md

 3. **A centralised asset accepted as collateral exposes the protocol to its centralisation risk.** The single point of failure risks of underlying token flow into Aave Protocol.

 4. **Assets only enabled for supplying and borrowing (not usable as collaterals) aka _Siloed assets_ present lower risk for the protocol.** Collaterals are the assets of the protocol.
 To remain solvent, these assets must remain greater than the liabilities.
-Tokens which can only be used for borrowing should always be excessively backed by other assets as the collaterals.
+Tokens which can only be used for borrowing should always be excessively backed by collateral assets.

-5. **Having volume from different token in our pools reduces risks via diversification benefits.**
+5. **Having liquidity from different tokens in our pools reduces risks via diversification benefits.**

 When adding a token to the protocol, significant controls are required to ensure the asset will add more value than risk.
-Only tokens with a worthy product and significant community are considered.
-The asset risk assessment explores whether the token represent a reasonable amount of risk for the protocol, calibrating the reserve parameters to mitigate those risks.
+Only tokens with a worthy product and significant community should be considered.
+The asset risk methodology offers a framework to assess and compare tokens' risks for the protocol, supporting the calibration of the model risk parameters to mitigate those risks.

 {% hint style="info" %}
 See the [Governance docs](https://docs.aave.com/governance/) for the new asset listing process.